MicrosoftDocs/memdocs/windows-365/business/troubleshoot-windows-365-business.md

 To check for conditional access policies, use the following steps.

-1. In the Azure portal, go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2169290" target="_blank">Conditional Access Policies</a> page.
+1. In the Azure portal, go to the [Conditional Access Policies](https://go.microsoft.com/fwlink/p/?linkid=2169290) page.
 2. If there aren’t any policies listed, continue to [Step 5.
 Make sure MDM authority configuration is set up correctly](#step-5-make-sure-mdm-authority-configuration-is-set-up-correctly).
 3. If any policies are listed on the page, select a policy name.
 4. In the **Access controls** section, under **Grant**, if it says "0 controls selected", return to the policies list and select the next policy.
 Otherwise, continue to step 5.